apnadkarni/blt/man/graph.rst

     default is "".

   **-element**  *elemName*

-    Links the marker with the element *elemName*.
+    Links the visibility of *markerName with the *elemName*.
 The marker is drawn only if the element is also currently displayed (see the element's **show** operation).
 If *elemName* is "", the marker is always drawn.
 The default is "".

   **-filter**  *filterName*

   **-hide**  *boolean*
     Indicates whether the marker is drawn.
 If *boolean* is true, the marker is not drawn.
 The default is "no".

   **-image**  *imageName*
     Specifies the image to be drawn.
 If *imageName* is "", the marker will not be drawn.
 The default is "".

   **-mapx**  *axisName*

-    Specifies the X-axis to map the marker's X-coordinates onto.  *AxisName* must the name of an axis.
+    Specifies the X-axis to map the marker's X-coordinates onto.
+    *AxisName* must the name of an axis.
 The default is "x".

   **-mapy**  *axisName*

-    Specifies the Y-axis to map the marker's Y-coordinates onto.  *AxisName* must the name of an axis.
+    Specifies the Y-axis to map the marker's Y-coordinates onto.
+    *AxisName* must the name of an axis.
 The default is "y".

   **-name**  *string*
     Changes the name for the marker.
 The name *string* can not already be used by another marker.
 If this option isn't specified, the marker's name is uniquely generated.